in-the-keyhole/khs-load/README.md

 ```
 Supply key/value data after the address.
 Content type of `POSTED` data defaults to `application/json`.
-You may chnage it `application/x-www-form-urlencoded` using a `-contenttype` flag:
+You may chnage it `application/x-www-form-urlencoded` using a `--contenttype` flag:

 ```
-    ./khsload do "post,https://<Your POST Address Here>,akey1=avalue&akey2=avalue" -contenttype application/x-www-form-urlencoded
+    ./khsload do "post,https://<Your POST Address Here>,akey1=avalue&akey2=avalue" --contenttype application/x-www-form-urlencoded
 ```